devflowinc/trieve-rust-client/docs/ChunkApi.md

 ## generate_off_chunks

-> String generate_off_chunks(tr_dataset, generate_chunks_request)
+> String generate_off_chunks(tr_dataset, generate_off_chunks_req_payload)
 RAG on Specified Chunks

-This endpoint exists as an alternative to the topic+message concept where our API handles chat memory.
-With this endpoint, the user is responsible for providing the context window and the prompt.
-See more in the \"search before generate\" page at docs.trieve.ai.
+This endpoint exists as an alternative to the topic+message resource pattern where our Trieve handles chat memory.
+With this endpoint, the user is responsible for providing the context window and the prompt and the conversation is ephemeral.

 ### Parameters